HON 101: Introduction to Research and Creative Work at Manoa (3 credits, A-F)

 Students develop understanding of theory, practice, and ethical issues of public policy-making.
 Combines lecture/discussion and field trips.
 Students develop policy analysis and strategic plans that identify issues, interests, and methods of influence.
 Repeatable one time.
 Letter grade only.
 Pre: 101 or 291, or departmental approval.
 (Cross-listed as POLS 386)

-HON 303 Civil Engagement, Volunteerism & Community Service (3 credits, A-F)
+HON 303 Civic Engagement, Volunteerism & Community Service (3 credits, A-F)

 Seminar on history and theory, and practice of volunteerism in the U.S. Involves comparative study of volunteerism, individual research projects on volunteerism, and conduct of field service activities together with written reports.
 Repeatable one time.
 Letter grade only.
 Pre: 101 or 291, or departmental approval.